 Riding Pants, Shirts & Belts

-Riding Pants should be beige or classical colors with knee patches.
+- Riding Pants: These should be beige or classical colors with knee patches.

 We STRONGLY recommend protective vests for everyone, particularly children and riders who participate in jumping.

 Tipperary has relatively inexpensive vests for beginners.

 For jumpers of all ages we recommend the Point Two Pro Air or child’s vests (Please speak with us regarding theses inflatable vests, the “grow with me” program, etc. – we have a rep at Point Two Air who can help with fitting, etc.) – Click here for more information.